AstraZeneca ties up with Emergent BioSolutions to make COVID-19 vaccine in U.S.

-(Reuters) - Emergent BioSolutions Inc said on Thursday it signed an $87 million deal to make AstraZeneca Plc’s experimental COVID-19 vaccine in the United States, boosting the British drugmaker’s efforts to bring a vaccine to the market.
+(Reuters) - Emergent BioSolutions Inc (EBS.N) said on Thursday it signed an $87 million deal to make AstraZeneca Plc’s (AZN.L) experimental COVID-19 vaccine in the United States, boosting the British drugmaker’s efforts to bring a vaccine to the market.

 The deal comes weeks after the United States pledged up to $1.2 billion to secure 300 million doses of AstraZeneca’s vaccine, which is among the first to move into mid-stage trials.